ohylime/ChromeExtensionStictch/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code/art was used